Chapter 5: The Graduate Faculty

-Upon recommendation of their department heads, retired members of the Graduate Faculty who have been actively engaged in directing graduate students and in conducting scholarship, research, or creative activities may be approved by the Dean of the Graduate School for service on graduate supervisory committees or as co-major advisors of graduate students.
+Upon the recommendation of their department heads, retired members of the Graduate Faculty who have been actively engaged in directing graduate students and in conducting scholarship, research, or creative activities may be approved by the Dean of the Graduate School for service on graduate supervisory committees or as co-major advisors of graduate students.
 The Dean of the Graduate School may also appoint such faculty members to other assignments in service to the Graduate School.
 Such activities and assignments will generally reflect an expressed interest of the faculty member and will under normal circumstances be without pay, although compensation is not precluded.

 D.5 Graduate Faculty Associate

 The purpose of the Graduate Faculty Associate membership category is to permit limited Graduate Faculty membership to exceptional individuals who possess specialized training, experience, or certification required for specific teaching or supervisory committee service.
 Nominees for Graduate Faculty Associate must have a formal appointment with the nominating unit at the time of nomination.
 Graduate Faculty Associates are not permitted to serve as the major professor of a supervisory committee.
 Appointment to Graduate Faculty Associate is for a term of three (3) years.
 At the end of the term, the faculty member may be re-nominated.
 There is no limit to the number of terms to which a faculty member may be appointed.